Empire coffee table from the early 19th century

 Description

 Original antique furniture and accessories can be an excellent idea for interior decoration.
-Today, there is a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
+Today, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Beautiful Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, which imposed a significant resemblance to Roman and Greek decorative motifs.
+It was inspired by the reign of Napoleon, emphasizing strong similarities and references to Roman and Greek ornamentation.

 Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
 The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a profound mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, using dark stains, moldings, strong bases, and relief decorations.
+Renaissance furniture was quite heavy and robust, often using dark stains, moldings, strong bases, and reliefs.
 These products were quite distinctive but also introduced new possibilities, such as the construction of cupboards and broadly defined chest furniture.
 Mythology and ancient themes were also popular, with supports and legs often taking animal forms.

 Attributes / Details